elmarl/api-monitoring/readme.md

 #### Frontend

-If needed edit the variables in the `.env` file for frontend, navigate to the frontend directory:
+If needed, edit the variables in the `.env` file for frontend, navigate to the frontend directory:

 ```bash
 cd frontend